dennisseidel/dennisseidel.github.io/docs/support.md

 * Basic programming knowledge \(best Python & Javascript\)
 * Mac / Linux / Windows machine
 * Know the basic command line

+## How I document here?

+When ever I work on something I create a sample repo - then I create a documentation in this notebook describing the topic and linking to the sample.